waveform80/rpi-lgpio/docs/differences.rst

 ===============

 What does being "bug compatible" mean?
-Simply put it means it is not enough for the library to implement the RPi.GPIO API.
-It must also act, as far as is reasonable possible, like RPi.GPIO too.
-Naturally it must export the same functions and classes as RPi.GPIO.
-However it must also:
+Simply put it means it is not enough for the library to implement the `RPi.GPIO`_ API.
+It must also:

+* Act, as far as possible, in the same way to the same calls with the same values

-* Raise the same exception tyes, with the same messages, in the same circumstances
+* Raise the same exception types, with the same messages, in the same circumstances

 * Break (i.e. fail to operate correctly) in the same way, as far as possible

-This may sound silly, but a library is *always* used in unexpected or undocumented ways by *some* applications and thus anything that tries to take the place of that library must do more than simply operate the same as the "documented surface" would suggest.
+This last point may sound silly, but a library is *always* used in unexpected or undocumented ways by *some* applications.
+Thus anything that tries to take the place of that library must do more than simply operate the same as the "documented surface" would suggest.